-Nursing Facilities -
+Nursing Facilities:

-Column 1 requires that the name of each facility be listed.
+Column 1: The name of each facility must be listed.

-Column 2 requires the location (city/state) of each facility be listed.

-Column 3 requires that the number of certified beds of each facility be listed.
+- Column 2: The location (city/state) of each facility must be listed. - Column 3: The number of certified beds of each facility must be listed.

-Column 4 requires a yes or no answer depending on whether the facility is managed (versus owned) or not.

-Column 5 requires a yes or no answer depending on whether the facility is owned (versus managed) or not.

-Column 6 requires that the Provider Number of the facility be listed.
+Column 4 : Whether the facility is managed (versus owned) or not must be indicated by a yes or no answer Column 5 : Whether the facility is owned (versus managed) or not must be indicated by a yes or no answer.
+Column 6 : The Provider Number of the facility must be listed.

-Other Than Nursing Facilities -
+Other than Nursing Facilities:

-Column 1 requires that the name of the entity be listed.
-If the operation is not a separate company but is a separate division of the home office, list the name of the division, but indicate that it is a division in parentheses by the name.

-Column 2 requires that a description of the type of operation be provided.
-As an example, "maintenance services", "equipment leasing", etc.

-Column 3 requires that the location of this operation be identified by providing the city and state.

-Column 4 requires that the Provider No., if applicable, be listed.
+- Column 1: The name of the entity must be listed.
+If the operation is not a separate company but is a separate division of the home office, list the name of the division, but indicate that it is a division in parentheses by the name. - Column 2: A description of the type of operation be provided.
+As an example, "maintenance services", "equipment leasing", etc. - Column 3: The location of this operation must be identified by providing the city and state. - Column 4: The Provider No., if applicable, must be listed.